telecasteren/music_player/README.md

 ```bash
 npm run dev:all

 ```

-This starts both backend and frontend (server and vite).
+This starts both backend and frontend (server, tauri and vite).

 ```bash
 npm run tauri
 ```

-This starts and launches the app.
+This starts and launches the app with Tauri and Vite only.

-Together this will launch the app window, and all code changes can now be seen live.
-The server will also start and you'll be able to merge new uploads into the **artistsData.ts** structure.

 ## Deployment and build